stevepabatao/shopping-cart/README.md

 # D'Cart

-This is a cart example using svelte and tailwind, the DApp is made with ethers library.
+This is a cart example using svelte and tailwind, this sample code give an overview on how to use the library to create a DApp,  ethers library was used to create a DApp.

 Clone the repository and run.